d2l-ai/d2l-en/chapter_preliminaries/probability.md

 :label:`sec_prob`

 In some form or another, machine learning is all about making predictions.
 We might want to predict the *probability* of a patient suffering a heart attack in the next year, given their clinical history.
 In anomaly detection, we might want to assess how *likely* a set of readings from an airplane's jet engine would be, were it operating normally.
 In reinforcement learning, we want an agent to act intelligently in an environment.
 This means we need to think about the probability of getting a high reward under each of the available action.
 And when we build recommender systems we also need to think about probability.
 For example, say *hypothetically* that worked for a large online bookseller.
 We might want to estimate the probability that a particular user would buy a particular book.
 For this we need to use the language of probability and statistics.
 Entire courses, majors, theses, careers, and even departments, are devoted to probability.
-So naturally, our goal in this section isn't to teach the whole subject.
+So naturally, our goal in this section is not to teach the whole subject.
 Instead we hope to get you off the ground, to teach you just enough that you can start building your first machine learning models, and to give you enough of a flavor for the subject that you can begin to explore it on your own if you wish.